verida/Credentials-Management-Platform/backend/README.md

 - `title` Subject of the inbox message that will be sent to the user with their credential
 - `summary` Short summary describing the credential in the user's Verida Wallet
 - `schema` Schema of the verifiable credential
 - `proofs` (Optional) Key/value of string array of proofs that are signed by the issuer private key and included in the credential payload.
-These can be efficiently used on chain, if required.
+The `key` is a unique label for the proof that will appear in the `payload.proofs` property of the created credential.
+Proofs prefixed with `$` will use the variable value sent in the request.
+For example, if there is a field `firstName: Chris` in the JSON `data`, then setting a proof = `["name", "$firstName"]` will create a proof string `name-Chris`.
+These proofs can be efficiently used on chain, if required.